Haonter/GoogleClone/README.md

 - 🧠 I have knowledge of HTML, CSS, JavaScript, Python, PHP, MySQL, MongoDB, Node.js, React, Express.js, Laravel, C++, I also use the Wordpress CMS and some preprocessors like PUG and SASS.
 - 😎 My vision is to learn more every day about the world of web development both in the front-end and in the back-end.,

-😄 If you like my project, I would appreciate to much if you give a star on this repository.
+-😄 If you like my project, I would appreciate to much if you give a star on this repository.
-😄 Si te gusta este proyecto, te agradecería mucho si le dieras una estrella a este repositorio.
+-😄 Si te gustó éste proyecto, gradecería mucho si le das una estrella a este repositorio.